 The CASAA application opens in mid-March.
 The MSA Program begins reviewing applications in verified status.

-The CASAA application must be submitted and verified by this date, unless this date falls on a weekend, in which case the deadline will be the next business day.
+The CASAA application must be submitted and complete by this date for consideration for early decision, unless this date falls on a weekend, in which case the deadline will be the next business day.
 It can take up to four weeks for CASAA to verify your application, so we recommend that applicants complete their applications as early as possible.

-- September-February: Interviews held and offers of admission made
+- September-December: Interviews held and offers of admission made

-Qualified applicants are invited to interview and will interview at their location of preference as indicated on their application.
+If seats are still available, qualified applicants who apply after the early decision deadline or by the regular decision application deadline are invited to interview and will interview at their location of preference as indicated on their application.
+All regular decision applicants will receive an admissions decision from the program by mid-March.

 - March-May: Offers extended to alternates